- Project Proposal

 - Mission statement

-- Create a web site that will grow our business and establish customer loyalty.
+- Create a web site for Happy Hill Houseplant Hospital that will grow the business and establish customer loyalty.

 - Present professional, inviting face to customers and casual surfers